Revocable, non-assignable permission

 SYNONYMS:

-commendation, consignment, entrustment; facilitation, fostering, promotion; commanding, directing, ordering
+commendation, consignment, entrustment; facilitation, fostering, promotion; commanding, directing, ordering3.

 the right to act or move freely